williamlin59/exercise/README.md

 **What is required:**

+Hexagonal architecture is preferred, but not mandatory: https://www.baeldung.com/hexagonal-architecture-ddd-spring Kotlin is preferred, but you can do it in Java.

 Use this GitHub repository as a base to implement the Deblock Flights service that should produce an aggregated result from both CrazyAir and ToughJet.
 The result should be a JSON response which contains a list of flights ordered by fare which has the following attributes: